gdl1314/gdl1314.github.io/_pages/about.md

 ### other stuff about me.

 I grew up in [Fort Wayne](https://en.wikipedia.org/wiki/Fort_Wayne,_Indiana), Indiana (the one-time magnet wire capital of the world).
-Outside of mathematics, I love alpine skiing (my happy place is anywhere in the trees at [Steamboat](https://www.steamboat.com)), attempting to solve the [New York Times](https://www.nytimes.com/) crossword puzzle for time (Saturday PR: 19:18), drinking good coffee, trying to make good coffee, and passionately following the (mis)fortunes of the Indiana University basketball teams.
+Outside of mathematics, I love alpine skiing (my happy place is somewhere near the Bar-UE lift at [Steamboat](https://www.steamboat.com)), attempting to solve the [New York Times](https://www.nytimes.com/) crossword puzzle, drinking good coffee, trying to make good coffee, and passionately following the (mis)fortunes of the Indiana University basketball teams.
 My wife and I live in Minneapolis, MN with one very (very!) senior dog.

 ### oldies but goodies.